Struct gstd::prelude::collections::BTreeSet

 It is a logic error for an item to be modified in such a way that the item’s ordering relative to any other item, as determined by the Ord trait, changes while it is in the set.
 This is normally only possible through Cell, RefCell, global state, I/O, or unsafe code.
 The behavior resulting from such a logic error is not specified, but will be encapsulated to the BTreeSet that observed the logic error and not result in undefined behavior.
 This could include panics, incorrect results, aborts, memory leaks, and non-termination.

-Iterators returned by BTreeSet::iter produce their items in order, and take worst-case logarithmic and amortized constant time per item returned.
+Iterators returned by BTreeSet::iter and BTreeSet::into_iter produce their items in order, and take worst-case logarithmic and amortized constant time per item returned.

 §Examples